ScarlettZ98/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

-\*\***Describe your setting, players, activity and goals here.**\*\* This interation happens in a parking lot.
-Drivers who are looking for a parking space are the players.
-Drivers can quickly judge if a row of spaces is fully occupied and avoid unnecessary driving.
-The goal is to use a light to indicate if the space is empty.
+\*\***Describe your setting, players, activity and goals here.**\*\

+Setting: this interaction can happen in any indoor places with a window.
+Although the device fetches information all the time from Internet, it only interacts with human when there will be a rain.

+Players: the room owner is involved.
+Nobody else is affected by this interaction.

+Activity: When the device finds out a storm or a rain is coming in the next two hours, it lights up to notify the room owner to close the windows.

+Goals: The goal of this device is to forcast bad weather, reminds the user taking a proper action to avoid water damage to his or her belongings near the window.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.